tesfishm/AirBnB_clone/README.md

 $
 ```

-Alternatively, to use the HolbertonBnB console in interactive mode, run the
+Alternatively, to use the AirBnB_clone console in interactive mode, run the
 file `console.py` by itself:

 ```